The Screenings Settings page allows you to manage the tools Checkr provides to streamline your background check process. Use this page to:

 For more information, see Programs: Manage groups of similar candidates.

-To create Programs or change the Packages included in a Program, contact Checkr Customer Support.
+To create Programs or change the Packages included in a Program, contact Checkr Customer Success.
 Programs must be created and managed by Checkr employees.

 Add Geos to Programs to better manage your background check process.